Thief-taker: Overt and hidden activities

 Thief-takers met the demand for policing that public authority boosted; they also made their skills known at any chance and took advantage of their public role to gain respectability among citizens.
 This overt conduct also provided thief-takers with a safe front for illegal activities.
 In fact, their expertise in the criminal world attracted and satisfied miscellaneous needs, ranging from magistrates to victims, and even to criminals, generating a new series of hidden illegal activities that increased profits and corruption.
-They were able to handle opposite necessities by acting as intermediary figures, while profiting of a well built set of intricate relationships.
+They were able to handle opposite necessities by acting as intermediary figures, while profiting from a well built set of intricate relationships.

 Thief-takers provided services of active policing and law enforcement for a gratuity, and were hired by both private citizens and institutions, which lacked in an organised police force.
 Thief-takers were usually paid for: revealing crucial information about felons that could lead to their apprehension and prosecution; investigating on felonies; detecting and apprehending criminals; providing instrumental evidence against the accused, which could lead to the conviction and to the desired reward.
 Thief-takers also worked along with the city officers in searching suspects for the goods stolen, and arresting them.
 With the Reformation of Manners campaign, new impulse was given to prosecutions, and therefore, to become a thief-taker.
 Charles Hitchen and Jonathan Wild contributed substantially in increasing the amount of prosecutions of this kind in the 1720s and 1730s.